Skip to content

 • Company stock awards or stock options from the company

-• Rental compensation from property provided by the employer
+• Rental compensation from the property provided by the employer

 Employer’s Return (ER) from your company